Stops at PXE-E78

 The problem is that the network is not forwarding the correct data across the network.
 You can troubleshoot this by simply following the steps below.

-2. Problem of Boot server IP address not configured properly.
-Make sure your ccboot server ip address and DHCP settings is set correctly.
+- Problem of Boot server IP address not configured properly.
+Make sure your CCBoot server ip address and DHCP settings is set correctly.

-A. Open Command-line and Check your IP address using ipconfig command (Figure 2-1).
+- Open Command-line and Check your IP address using ipconfig command (Figure 2).

-C. Set boot IP address.
-Make sure DHCP Server IP is your CCBoot Server IP address (Figure 2-3).
+- Set boot IP address.
+Make sure DHCP Server IP is your CCBoot Server IP address (Figure 3).

-4. The client is not added to the user list of CCBoot and the server of CCBoot hasn’t enabled the "auto add client" option (Figure 4-1).
+- The client is not added to the user list of CCBoot and then check the “Auto add client” checkbox on CCBoot Cloud “General Settings” (Figure 6).